marcusoftnet/marcusoftnet.github.io/_posts/2021-06-17-introducing-scradd---the-script-adder.md

 npx create-next-app demo
 cd demo
-npx scradd . test "mocha . -R dot -w" npm i -D mocha
+npx scradd . test "mocha . -R dot -w" npm I -D mocha
 ```

 I don't expect this tool to be widely used and spread but I was pretty fun to write it - the testing was particularly tricky to get working.

 Get the [code](https://github.com/marcusoftnet/scradd) or download the tool using `npx scradd`